ToToChti/EcoleDirecte-Extension/README.md

 # EcoleDirecte-Extension
-A simple extension that makes you free to have your average or informations like that
+A simple extension that makes you free to have your grades average or informations like that